 (609) 921-7600 Ext 2255

 Bowdoin College - B.A.
 College of William & Mary - M.Ed.

 Mr. Hews joined The Hun School of Princeton in July, 2010 coming from the Ensworth School in Nashville, Tennessee and prior to that John Bapst Memorial High School in Bangor, Maine.
 In those schools, Mr. Hews’ responsibilities included work as dean of students and assistant head of school for academics.
 An impassioned educator of students and faculty alike, Mr. Hews oversees all aspects of Upper School academic affairs and student life.
 He is also a member of the History Department.

 Mr. Huffaker is responsible for the organization and management of technical systems that allow faculty and students to effectively collect and share information.
 He also directs a team of information technology professionals, who are tasked with safeguarding all of the School’s technology assets, including all computing and networking capabilities on the campus.
 Mr. Huffaker also leads the planning and implementation of educational technology curriculum.
 Which is designed to familiarize students with tools that will prepare them for the twenty-first century everyday and working environment.

 Director of Strategic Marketing and Communications

 Ms. Leming heads the Marketing and Communications Office at The Hun School of Princeton.
 Dedicated to sharing The Hun School experience with audiences near and far, Ms. Leming and the communications staff employ strategies in traditional and new media to reflect our dynamic community.
 She works with the administrative team, faculty, and students to facilitate transparency and a pro-active exchange of information.
 Her team is responsible for web and social media, media relations, photography, videograpy, and publications.
-She has eighteen years expereince in marketing and communications.
+She has eighteen years experience in marketing and communications.

 Director of Resident Life; Faculty; Head Boys' Basketball Coach